 Even though the chances of your luggage being lost or delayed are less than one percent, it happens to people every day.
 It could certainly happen to you.

 I had my own suitcase delayed two years ago during a 3-week trip to China.
 Fortunately, it happened on the way back.
 Eventually, my suitcase was returned in three days with everything intact.
 And though I was lucky, the process of losing your belongings and tracking them down is still deeply frustrating.

 At that time I couldn’t find a good guide on lost luggage, so I decided to research it myself.
 Questions such as, how long does it take to recover lost luggage?
 How are you reimbursed if you can’t? and more.
 Below is a comprehensive guide to what I found.

 How Long Does It Take to Find Lost Luggage?

 According to a study made by the Association of European Airlines around 85% of lost luggage is found and delivered within two days.
 However, this number has been decreasing over the years.
 Now it’s closer to 36 hours.
 So most likely you’re about to receive your bag in a day or two.

-Another research suggested that 47% of lost luggage is due to transfer mishandling.
-Technically, it’s not even lost, it’s actually delayed.
-Sometimes when you’re flying connected flights and the layover time is 90 minutes or less, you make it on time, but your luggage doesn’t.
+In 46% of the lost luggage cases, they were lost due to mishandling.
+Sometimes when you’re flying with connections and the layover time is 90 minutes or less, you make it on time, but your luggage doesn’t.
 If you’re quick about filing your claim and the suitcase is found immediately, you could receive your case in just a few hours.

-Actually, only 7% of total lost luggage claims result in the luggage being completely lost and never to be found.
+But don’t worry.
+Only 7% of the total lost luggage claims result in the luggage being lost completely.
 If that’s the case, the suitcase is considered lost only after 14 or 21 days, depending on your airline carrier.
-For exact deadlines, you should contact the airline staff.

 To increase your chances of finding your case, here’s what you should do: